Toucaan/toucaan.docs/docs/environment.md

 Sprinkling css into an app is a lot like configuring the **environment variables for your app to render correctly on the client-side**.

-While it may sound like a powerful thing to do, to control the environment on the client-side, it is just one part of the responsibilities that a frontend developer (or designer) must bear.
-The sheer number of options and properties available within the vocabulary of css makes it a formidable task to configure and fully realize the potential of the browser environment.

-This is where Toucaan helps deliver a properly and thoroughly configured frontend application.
-It lets you manage _all_ the possibilities of client-side environment from one place.
+While it may sound like a powerful thing to do,  setting up the environment on the client-side is just one part of the responsibilities that a frontend developer (or designer) must bear.
+Toucaan makes it easy to deliver a properly configured frontend environment to your application from one place.

 ### Vendor Normalization

-The first _soft_ layer of setting environment variables for your application is _handling the vendor inconsistencies_ up and close, and ground-up.
-Traditionally, applications have required injecting a heavy `reset.css` `reboot.css` or `normalize.css` before any other application style could be included, but Toucaan **does not use this** strategy at all.
+The first _soft_ layer of setting up environment variables for your application is _handling the vendor inconsistencies_ up and close.
+Toucaan does this ground-up.
+Traditionally, applications have required injecting a heavy `reset.css` `reboot.css` or `normalize.css` before any other application style could be included, but Toucaan **does not use this** strategy.

 Toucaan uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.